 Course description: Detailed study of culture, geography, history, customs and foods of many nations

-- Sarah absolutely loves all things to do with maps.
+- Ashar absolutely loves all things to do with maps.
 One of her very first homeschooling experiences was working on a blog post with her dad about an old geography textbook and she’s never lost interest.
 As a teen, her way of pursuing geography and culture is generally to get very interested in a particular place and then explore all she can about it.

 - One of the best ways of finding new places that are cool?
 Celebrities.
 See the earlier description of England via James Bond, but we also dug into Austria thanks to Arnold Schwarzenegger, Argentina due to Lionel Messi and Portugal from Cristiano Ronaldo.

 - Then there’s Postcrossing, about which I cannot say enough good things.
-This project, which Chris spearheads, led to Sarah developing an ongoing, long-term pen-friendship with a girl in Taiwan named Christina, with whom she regularly exchanges cards, letters and gifts.
+This project, which Chris spearheads, led to Ashar developing an ongoing, long-term pen-friendship with a girl in Taiwan named Christina, with whom she regularly exchanges cards, letters and gifts.